le0ruslan/deploy-python-app-with-helm-chart/README.md

-# Deploy Python App with Helm chart
+# Deploy Golang App with Helm chart

 ## Project Description
-This repository implements the deployment of the application [devops-sample-django-app](https://github.com/simbirsoft/devops-sample-django-app) using Kind and Helm.
+This repository implements the deployment of the application using Kind and Helm.

 ## Installing kind